Western Australian Certificate of Education: ATAR

 The Australian Tertiary Admission Rank (ATAR) is a ranking awarded to most students achieving a Senior Secondary Certificate of Education in each state and territory of Australia, except Queensland until the 2020-21 admission cycle, for the purposes of university admission.
 The Tertiary Institutions Service Centre (TISC) calculates and awards the ATAR in Western Australia.
 It is a rank relative to all other school-leaving aged people in Western Australia from 99.95 to 0.00.
 It represents the percentage of school-leaving aged people in Western Australia that a student has achieved at an equal or higher standard, including those who do not sit the WACE or an equivalent school-leaving certificate.
 For example, an ATAR of 70.00 means that a student has achieved at an equal or better level than 70% of all school-leaving aged people in the state.

 The ATAR is calculated using the Tertiary Entrance Aggregate (TEA).
-Each student’s results in each subject are standardised and scaled using each student’s results in other courses to reflect the overall achievement of each student in each subject.
-The TEA is the sum of each student’s best four scaled marks, plus 10% of the mark in any of the following subjects:
+Each student's results in each subject are standardized and scaled using each student's results in other courses to reflect the overall achievement of each student in each subject.
+The TEA is the sum of each student's best four scaled marks, plus 10% of the mark in any of the following subjects: